Thiem saves match point in victory over Rublev

 The 26-year-old, who won the Cincinnati Masters and the ATP Tour Finals last season, threw away an early break in the third set, but quickly refocused to finish off the spirited Herbert.

+But Zverev, the world number four, bookended the second set with breaks of serve and easily ended the unseeded Muller's challenge in fading light to progress to a last-16 match against either Fabio Fognini or Jan-Lennard Struff.

+"It wasn't easy, but I found my rhythm in the second and third sets," he said.

-Earlier, French number one Lucas Pouille blew a one-set lead to be dumped out by German serve-and-volleyer Mischa Zverev in a third-set tie-break.
+Earlier, French number one Lucas Pouille blew a one-set lead to be dumped out by Zverev's older brother Mischa in a third-set tie-break.

 Seventh seed Pouille, a semi-finalist last year, eased through the first set but Zverev hit back to claim a 2-6, 6-1, 7-6 (7/3) victory and reach the third round for the first time in his career.